 For the safety of all patients, visitors and staff, we require all who enter our facilities to wear a mask.
 If you cannot wear one, or refuse to wear one, please contact your care team to discuss options like telehealth.
-Any patient who arrives but refuses to wear a mask will be asked to return to their vehicle.

 The mask should cover your nose and chin.
 It should fit snugly but comfortably and should not restrict your breathing.
 It should be secured with ear loops or ties.
 You should handle the mask only by the ear loops or ties when removing and should be careful not to touch your eyes, nose, mouth or face while removing.
 Cloth masks should be laundered between uses.

 No. When in our facilities, including in exam rooms during visits, you must wear a mask to cover your nose and mouth.
 If you would like to wear a face shield as well, you are welcome to do so, but it must be in addition to a mask.
 The face shield provides helpful protection, such as for the eyes, but it does not fit closely over the nose and mouth to contain the spread of respiratory droplets.
 Wearing a face shield does not take the place of wearing a mask.